mattsjohnston/gatsby-starter-bootstrap-netlify/src/pages/_content/home.md

     Eight years and four children later, we live across the street from each other and are working to build a company that builds the type of community we love so much.
-  heading: From friends to to neighbors to business partners.
+  heading: From friends to neighbors to business partners.
   photos:
     - /files/img_20161231_102800.jpg
     - /files/img_4100.jpg